top of page

 WESHKAD (HOW IT ALL BEGAN)

-Once upon a time, the wiindigoog, those giants from the marshes and caves of the northern country, were anishinaabeg (human beings) who lived by Gichi-dibaakoniwewin, the Great Binding Law of GICHI-MANIDOO, the Great Mystery.
-This means they lived good and wholesome lives, careful to be kind and respectful to everything alive.
-But something happened and they became cannibals...they became wiindigoog!
+Long ago, the wiindigoog, those giants from the marshes and caves of the northern regions, were originally anishinaabeg (human beings) who followed Gichi-dibaakoniwewin, the Great Binding Law that guides us to live good and virtuous lives, showing kindness and respect to all living beings.
+However, something shifted, and they transformed into cannibals... they became wiindigoog!

 © 2023 Zhaawano Giizhik.

-But then, many, many strings of lives ago the earth shifted, bringing chaos to the world, and this is when the sky wiindigoog volunteered to bring back order.
-Straight through the void of space from the stars they came, moving through the earth to stabilize the tumbling, holding the Earth's poles constant.
-Because of this, GICHI-MANIDOO gifted them the gift of ice for holding the actual poles of the earth!
-This event marked the creation of biboon (winter) and the beginning of the Anishinaabe calendar, and from that moment on the cycle of the seasons started in January — at the full moon when the sucker fish spawn.
+But then, countless strings of lives ago, the earth shifted, causing worldwide chaos.
+During this upheaval, the sky wiindigoog emerged to restore order.
+They journeyed directly from the stars, traversing the void of space, and moved through the earth to stabilize its rotation, ensuring the Earth's poles remained steady.
+As a token of gratitude, they were granted the gift of ice for maintaining the earth's poles.
+This event signified the creation of biboon (winter) and the beginning of the Anishinaabe calendar.
+From that point on, the cycle of the seasons began in January, aligning with the full moon when the suckerfish return from the spirit world to purify the waters.

-But one bad day some human beings, who until then had been satisfied to eat giigoonhyag (the fish) from the rivers and lakes, forgot about the teachings.
-They forgot about the good deeds of the wiindigoo spirits that had come to earth to save it.
-They forgot about the seven teachings their ancestors from the Dawn Land had passed on to them.
-They fell prey to evil ways and all the fish in the water could no longer still their insatiable hunger.
-From that day on, the only food that could satisfy them was the taste of human flesh!
-It was then that they became cannibals.
-Their spirit of greed and destruction infected others and drove them to unspeakable acts...Many of those who got infected killed their own families and ate them...
+Then, on a fateful day, some humans, who had previously been content with eating giigoonhyag (the fish) from the rivers and lakes, forgot the teachings.
+They neglected the benevolent acts of the wiindigoo spirits that had come to earth to save it.
+They disregarded the seven teachings passed down by their ancestors from the Dawn Land.
+Succumbing to evil ways, they found that the fish in the water could no longer satisfy their unending hunger.
+From that day forward, only the taste of human flesh could satiate them, leading them to become cannibals.
+Their spirit of greed and destruction spread to others, driving them to commit unspeakable acts...Many who were infected ended up killing and eating their own families...

-Tayaa!
-They started to look like the wiindigoo spirits from the sky!
-Not only did they resemble the wiindigoog in outward appearance: they actually turned into wiindigoog!
-Their hearts turned into ice...
+Atayaa!
+They began to resemble the wiindigoo spirits from the sky!
+Not only did their appearance become like the wiindigoog: they truly transformed into wiindigoog!
+Their hearts became ice...

-For many years this new race of wiindigoog (a word derived from the word wintekwewa, a being that is called or named by higher powers — in this case the Windigoo driven by demonic powers) caused death and destruction in our communities.
-They were never sated after consuming another human being.
-They did not just kill our people, but made a habit of tearing apart the children, elders, and women and tossing their body parts here and there as they moved on.
-They did this to strike fear and terror in the hearts and minds of the Anishinaabeg knowing that the place called Waakwi — the Land behind the stars where our ancestors live — can never be entered without all of our body parts intact.
+For many winters, this new race of wiindigoog brought death and destruction to our communities.
+They were never satisfied after consuming another human being.
+They not only killed our people but also made a habit of tearing apart children, elders, and women, scattering their body parts as they moved on.
+They did this to instill fear and terror in the hearts and minds of the Anishinaabeg, knowing that the place called Waakwi—the Land behind the stars where our ancestors reside—cannot be entered without all of our body parts intact.

-It was generally understood that, in the wiindigoo’s perception, it wasn’t just humans they ate; in their mind, when chewing on human flesh and bones, they were actually eating the odoodemag (clans) of the people they had killed.¹ Which posed the biggest threat imaginable to the Anishinaabeg, since the eating of our clans would, literally and figuratively, lead to dismemberment of our social structure.
-As a consequence, the People as a whole would soon die out for sure…
+It was widely recognized that, from the wiindigoo’s perspective, they weren’t merely consuming humans; in their view, when devouring human flesh and bones, they were actually consuming the doodemag (clans) of their victims. ¹ This represented the greatest threat imaginable to the Anishinaabeg, as consuming our clans would, both literally and metaphorically, result in the disintegration of our social structure.
+Consequently, the People as a whole would inevitably face extinction…

-Betag!” the parents and grandparents therefore used to tell their children and grandchildren, “Gaagige weweni onji ashwaabam wiindigoo!
+Betag!” the parents and grandparents would say to their children and grandchildren, “Gaagige weweni onji ashwaabam wiindigoo!
 Aabanaabin bezhigo bimose’an ingoji!
-Be careful!Beware of the Winter Cannibal!
-Always look out for him!
-Look behind you when you walk by yourself!”
+Be cautious!
+Watch out for the Winter Cannibal!
+Always keep an eye out for him!
+Check behind you when you walk alone!”

-Thus, the wiindigoog, those saviors from the sky world who had once brought balance to the planet, became the biggest threat our People faced ever since time immemorial...
+Consequently, the wiindigoog, those saviors from the sky world who had once restored balance to the planet, turned into the greatest threat our People had encountered since ancient times...

 Gizhiiyaase gets eaten by the Wiindigoo

-Although Gizhiiyaase ran faster than all the hare he had collected in his fur blanket, the Wiindigoo ogimaa’s legs were simply too long for him and the latter reached the finish line first.
-He waited at the campfire for the exhausted Gizhiiyaase to arrive.
-Then, in front of the terrified villagers, he snatched the unfortunate Gizhiiyaase up and, roaring “Ondaas giigoonhs (come here, little fish!)” he slayed the poor man without mercy....
-Gizhiiyaase miinawaa Wiindigoo (Fast Runner and the Cannibal from the North), ©2021 Zhaawano Giizhik.
+"Even though Gizhiiyaase outran all the hares he had gathered in his fur blanket, the Wiindigoo ogimaa’s legs were too long for him, allowing the latter to reach the finish line first.
+He waited by the campfire for the weary Gizhiiyaase to arrive.
+Then, in front of the frightened villagers, he grabbed the unfortunate Gizhiiyaase and, roaring 'Ondaas giigoonhs (come here, little fish!),' he slayed the poor man without mercy..."
+Illustration: Gizhiiyaase miinawaa Wiindigoo (Fast Runner and the Cannibal from the North), ©2021 Zhaawano Giizhik.

 THE FISH CLAN MASSACRE AT THE GREAT SEA RIVER

-Now it happened that in a summer camp near the Gichigami-ziibi, “Sea River” (present-say St. Mary’s River, Ontario) lived a proud young Anishinaabewinini (Ojibwe man) — his name was Gizhiiyaase, Swift Runner.
-He belonged to the Awaasii doodem (Catfish Clan) and his People knew him as an outstanding athlete.
-Even in summer he used to strut around camp cloaked in a waabowayaan (blanket) made of the pelts of the rabbits and hare he had outrun and killed.
-Since he was vain enough to think he could beat the cannibals he challenged the ogimaa (chief) of the Wiindigoo Nation to a race.
-They decided to run from the campfire in the center of the village to the river and back.
+At a summer camp near the Gichigami-ziibi, or “Sea River” (known today as St. Mary’s River, Ontario), there lived a proud young Anishinaabewinini (Ojibwe man) named Gizhiiyaase, or Swift Runner.
+He was a member of the Awaasii doodem (Catfish Clan), and his People recognized him as an exceptional athlete.
+Even during the summer, he would proudly walk around the camp wrapped in a waabowayaan (blanket) made from the pelts of rabbits and hares he had outrun and caught.
+Confident in his abilities, he believed he could defeat the cannibals and thus challenged the ogimaa (chief) of the Wiindigoo Nation to a race.
+They agreed to race from the campfire in the village center to the river and back.

-Although Gizhiiyaase ran faster than all the hare he had collected in his fur blanket, the Wiindigoo ogimaa’s legs were simply too long for him and the latter reached the finish line first.
-He waited at the campfire for the exhausted Gizhiiyaase to arrive.
-Then, in front of the terrified villagers, he snatched the unfortunate Gizhiiyaase up and, roaring “Ondaas giigoonhs (come here, little fish!),” he bit off his head, arms, and legs and devoured his rump on the spot.
-When he was done the bloodthirsty ogimaa started running around camp wiping out each single person who belonged to Gizhiiyaase's doodem, women and children included.
-Not a single Fish Clan person in the village survived the massacre!
+Even though Gizhiiyaase outran all the hares he had gathered in his fur blanket, the Wiindigoo ogimaa’s legs were too long for him, allowing the latter to reach the finish line first.
+He waited by the campfire for the weary Gizhiiyaase to arrive.
+Then, in front of the frightened villagers, he grabbed the unfortunate Gizhiiyaase and, roaring “Ondaas giigoonhs (come here, little fish!),” bit off his head, arms, and legs, devouring his rump on the spot.
+Once finished, the bloodthirsty ogimaa began running around the camp, annihilating every person belonging to Gizhiiyaase's doodem, including women and children.
+Not a single member of the Fish Clan in the village survived the massacre!

-But as if that weren’t enough, the Wiindigoo chief ordained that from that day forward all other odoodemag — bear clans, hoof clans, bird clans, little paw clans, and so on — were to be outlawed as well.
-Each day, he said, a wiindigoo must visit the villages all over Anishinaabe Aki to kill a child, thus making a sport and mockery of their suffering.
+As if that weren't enough, the Wiindigoo chief decreed that from that day on, all other doodemag — including bear clans, hoof clans, bird clans, little paw clans, and others — were to be banned as well.
+He declared that each day, a wiindigoo must visit the villages throughout Anishinaabe Aki to kill a child, turning their suffering into a sport and mockery.
 Geget!
-Because of Gizhiiyaase’s foolishness the Anishinaabeg Peoples paid a terrible, terrible price!
+Due to Gizhiiyaase’s foolishness, the Anishinaabeg Peoples paid a terrible, terrible price!

 JIINGWAN'S DREAM

-Now, in a village across the Gichigami-ziibi, in a beautiful land of cascades and rapids, there happened to live another Anishinaabewinini (man) who wasn’t an athlete like the unfortunate Gizhiiyaase, but his gift was certainly no less powerful!
-He had been given the gift of inaabandamowin (dreaming).
-Jiingwan (Stone Falling out of the Sky) was his name and he belonged to waabizheshi doodem (the Marten Clan).
+Now, in a village across the Gichigami-ziibi, within a beautiful land of cascades and rapids, there lived another Anishinaabewinini (man) who, unlike the unfortunate Gizhiiyaase, was not an athlete.
+However, his gift was equally powerful!
+He possessed the gift of inaabandamowin (dreaming).
+His name was Jiingwan (Stone Falling out of the Sky), and he was part of the waabizheshi doodem (the Marten Clan).

-One day Jiingwan (pronounce: gene-GUN), who was in his forties, picked up his drum and pipe bag and went up a bluff overlooking the river.
-Once there he beat his hand drum and sang a sacred song:
+One day, Jiingwan (pronounced: gene-GUN), who was in his forties, took his drum and pipe bag and climbed a bluff that overlooked the river.
+Upon reaching the top, he played his hand drum and sang a sacred song:

 Nin debaab aazhawi-anangoong, Giga gikinoowezhigoog jiingwanan.